 This is the most important factor as far as internet access speed is concerned.

 All technologies have limitations.
-The connection speeds of fiber broadband is far superior to 3G mobile.
+The connection speeds of fibre broadband is far superior to 3G mobile.

 See common Internet access methods. for an overview with pros and cons of each technology

 You connect to your ISP (using an access method e.g. ADSL Broadband) and your ISP then connects to the Internet.

 ISPs advertise the connection speeds to the subscriber, and not the speeds between the subscriber and the Internet.

 In the UK the connection to the home is almost always a BT phone line and ADSL, but fibre is becoming increasing popular.

 If that is the case then The access speed will be limited by these BT lines regardless of the ISP you choose.